- Autopsy Pathology

 - Interpretation of muscle and nerve specimens prepared by pathologists at the Hospital for Special Surgery.

-Education is a vital component of the work of our neuropathologists, who teach medical students and pathology and neurology residents from the Weill Cornell Medical College campus, students from Weill Cornell Medical College in Qatar who rotate through the department, and Beth Israel Hospital neurology residents.
+Education is a vital component of the work of our neuropathologists, who teach medical students and pathology and neurology residents from the Weill Cornell Medicine campus, students from Weill Cornell Medicine in Qatar who rotate through the department, and Beth Israel Hospital neurology residents.
 They also collaborate with researchers requiring neuropathology expertise for their neuroscience investigations.